grounded guidance

 These days, I follow the threads of my inner landscape and draw inspiration from the wild roots of soul.

 I am often wandering forests of ponderosa pine and reading poems to mountains, asking “questions that can make or unmake a life” (David Whyte).
-Dedicated to stillness, softness, and quiet, I am rebuilding my relationship with rest & ritual one practice at a time.
+Dedicated to stillness, softness, and remembrance, I am rebuilding my relationship with rest & ritual one practice at a time.

 “Everything has its own voice to make itself heard...
 You can belong to everything simply by listening.”